puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 The Stable Channel is what you will want to deploy to most devices.

-We also recommend having a representative subset of devices configured to use the Beta Channel, in order to get a preview of changes to the browser and any resulting user or compatibility impact from changes in the browser.
+We also recommend having a representative subset of devices configured to use the Beta Channel, to get a preview of changes to the browser and any resulting user or compatibility impact from changes in the browser.

 You may also want to make the Dev Channel (or even the Canary Channel) available to some roles, such as web developers.
 Consider whether you would like to target some devices with more rapid channels, or simply make it available for users to opt to install.